animeavi/fedi_ebooks/README.md

 # How to use

-You need to create an app, and a bearer token for your bot, for your instance, you can Google how to do that for now, I may add a small script to help with that in the future if I feel like it.
+You need to create an app, and generate a bearer token for your bot, we have a script for that, but first you need to edit the following values in **config.yml**

-With you bearer token in hand, you can edit the following lines in **config.yml**

 * `INSTANCE_URL`
-* `BEARER_TOKEN`
 * `BOT_USERNAME`

-The first is your instance's url, the second is the bearer token you generated, and the third one is your bot's username.
-We will pull the last one from the API, so if you can leave it as is if you want.
+## Generating your bearer token

+Included in the root of this repository is **auth_helper.rb**, you can use it to generate a bearer token for your bot and have the option to add it **config.yml**, if you wish.
+Just run **auth_helper.rb** and follow the interactive prompts.

-You will need a corpus file or files, which will be the source of the bot's posts.
+Next you will need a corpus file or files, which will be the source of the bot's posts.

 ## Corpus file(s)